-On January 1, 1923 a massacre was carried out in the small, predominantly black town of Rosewood in Central Florida.
+On January 1, 1923, a massacre was carried out in the small, predominantly black town of Rosewood in central Florida.
 The massacre was instigated by the rumor that a white woman, Fanny Taylor, had been sexually assaulted by a black man in her home in a nearby community.
 A group of white men, believing this rapist to be a recently escaped convict named Jesse Hunter who was hiding in Rosewood, assembled to capture this man.

-Many of the black residents of Rosewood who fled to the swamps were evacuated on January 6 by two local train conductors, John and William Bryce.
+Many of the black residents of Rosewood who fled into the swamps were evacuated on January 6 by two local train conductors, John and William Bryce.
 Many others were hidden by John Wright, the owner of the general store.
 Other black residents of Rosewood fled to Gainesville and to northern cities.
 As a consequence of the massacre, Rosewood became deserted.

-The initial report of the Rosewood incident presented less than a month after the massacre claimed there was insufficient evidence for prosecution.
-Thus no one was charged with any of the Rosewood murders.
+The initial report of the Rosewood incident, presented less than a month after the massacre, claimed there was insufficient evidence for prosecution.
+Thus, no one was charged with any of the Rosewood murders.
 In 1994, however, as the result of new evidence and renewed interest in the event, the Florida Legislature passed the Rosewood Bill which entitled the nine survivors to $150,000 dollars each in compensation.